 I interviewed at a medical device startup company and got the job.
 Landing that role was the first moment I realized a rewarding healthcare career opportunity like this was out there.
-While I was getting paid next to nothing, I believed in the company’s solution to decreasing hospital waste.
+While I was getting paid next to nothing, I believed in the company’s solution to decrease hospital waste.

 I suggest all young professionals think outside of the box.
 Each day, identify what gives you joy.
 Once you find clarity, focus in on that and start forging ahead.

 Kaiser believes you can only move forward in your medical sales career if you understand how — or even if — your product fits inside your customers’ needs.

 Elevate yourself to be an expert in your field.
 I’m a big proponent of pre-call planning.
 Set things up before you’re in the moment with customers and educate yourself on your solution.
 Dive into learning about your customer’s world.
 The external factors that influence their position on a daily basis are ultimately what you are selling against.

 You’ll need to get customers to the point where they agree there’s a problem that needs to be solved.
 Once you can accurately diagnose the problem with their help, focus on tailoring a custom solution.
 Then, treating the problem becomes the only next logical step.